mouseless/json-concepts/specs/README.md

 # Introduction

-"JSON Concepts" is a schema specification in JSON format which allows you to create a conceptual design for any type of data structure, especially those that represent a schema.

-A conceptual design is a file in JSON format with a `.concepts.json` extension.
-These files are referred as concepts files throughout the document.
-Below is an example of a concepts file;
+This section includes all the specifications of **json concepts**.
+A file that ends with `.concepts.json` is referred as a concepts definition throughout this document.
+Below is an example of a concepts definition;

 `CONCEPTS: service.concepts.json`